 7. Play 'Where's Daddy'?

 Babies benefit from lots of words coming in their direction.
-At Spouse X, one mom told her group how they would play a game she called Where's Daddy?
-(Where's Mommy would also work.)
+One mom told her group how they would play a game she called Where's Daddy?
+(Where's Mommy? would also work.)

 While she was changing her daughter or getting her dressed, she would ask Where's Daddy?
 Then her baby would point to a picture of her soldier next to the changing table.
 Then the mom would say something about how Daddy was at work or that Daddy was probably eating dinner right now or that Daddy liked to run on the beach (or whatever).

-Other parents said that they had a routine where they would always say, "Good morning, Daddy" or "Goodnight, Daddy" to a picture of their service member.
+Other parents said that they had a routine where they would always say, "Good morning, Daddy" or "Goodnight, Mommy" to a picture of their service member.

 8. Try a Daddy (or Mommy) Doll.